What's New

 • Narration consists of telling back what has just been read.
 Begin with a paragraph and ask for a narration.
 Narration is a difficult skill and takes time to learn how to do it well.
 Be patient and do not correct your child unless they are obviously making it up.
 Remind them that they weren't listening and will have to listen better next time.
 Narration occurs after every reading!

 Your school day should take no longer than 1.5 hour for Year 0-1 students, 2 hours for Year 2-3 students and 3 hours for Year 4-6 students.
-Upper level students will need 3.5 or more hours per day not including science and math.
+Upper level students will need 3.5 hours per day not including science and math.
 These times are approximate and are calculated if you did everything scheduled in a day without any interruptions (babies and toddlers will always intervene!)
 Just remember that it is not about the amount of time you spend each day in school, it is about the experience you are having schooling your children.
 Do not let other hsing mom's who use other types of curricula make you feel that you are not doing enough.
 Textbooks, Unit Studies, etc., require a significant amount of seatwork and therefore take much longer to complete each day.
 CM is a literature-based program and as such will seem to move much faster.
 It is quality versus quantity -- strive for quality!

 6) What do I do if I need Help?